isabella0428/JOS/labs/lab1/ReadMe.md

+##### Answer

-A: After setting the CR0 register to enable 32 bit mode and giving the command to load the gdt table, we still need to change the segment register's value in order to actually start loading, which is accomplished with `  	ljmp    $PROT_MODE_CSEG, $protcseg`
+After setting the CR0 register to enable 32 bit mode and giving the command to load the gdt table, we still need to change the segment register's value in order to actually start loading, which is accomplished with `  	ljmp    $PROT_MODE_CSEG, $protcseg`

 After that, all the codes we run are 32 bits.

+##### Question2

-Q2: What is the *last* instruction of the boot loader executed, and what is the *first* instruction of the kernel it just loaded?
+What is the *last* instruction of the boot loader executed, and what is the *first* instruction of the kernel it just loaded?

+##### Answer

+The last instruction the boot loader executed is to call the kernel's entry point	(boot/main.c).

 ```c
 	// boot/main.c